jch1999/Unix-tutirial_Ruby-s-Adventure-study/README.md

 #5. for sign in the blank exsist in gray area so you maybe be not able to see it.
 #6.
 In Setings, Repsotitory Configuration  you should enter the your GitHub Address and Save Repsitroy
 #7.
 Now you can use the GitHub in Unity
+#8.
+How to make Commit: GitHub -> Changes and check what you wanna make commit. finally you enter the commit name and commit discription in the bottom.